 Touristic double deckers are also in function during summer, offering complete tours of the main attractions of the city.

 Another cool thing you can do, far from the agitation of the beach, is a short 20-minute sail trip on a ship or boat, exploring Siutghiol Lake and Ovidiu Island.
-This is a lesser known and more popular activity that’s definitely worth doing!
+This is a lesser known activity that’s definitely worth doing!

 Also note that Constanta is the location where Neversea music festival is organized during the summer.